 Ketostix can be deceptive; many people find themselves striving to get a purple indication when they might already be in ketosis.

 You could have high ketone levels and still get no indication with Ketostix.
 I don’t recommend Ketostix, I’ve linked to them simply so that you can get a better indication of what they are.

 Why Are Ketostix Inaccurate For Monitoring Ketosis?

-Ketostix are inaccurate because urine contains so many different elements that can differ from day to day and times of the day.
+Ketostix is inaccurate because urine contains so many different elements that can differ from day to day and times of the day.

-Ketone levels vary with Ketostix for reasons including how hydrated you are, the food you’ve eaten and activity undertaken.
+Ketone levels vary with Ketostix for reasons including how hydrated you are, the food you’ve eaten, and the activity is undertaken.